andgordio/mockupless/docs/Courses/LayoutBasics/Frameworks/tailwind.md

 }
 ```

 However, there’s one major downside to using UI kit frameworks for prototyping.
 By adopting a framework of this type you are limited to the way components and layouts are designed in the framework, whereas the prototyping workflow should inspire creativity, freedom to experiment and change things on the go.
-You always have an option to override the styles a framework provides, or even create your own classes on top of the existing ones.
-But this defeats the purpose of using frameworks, which is to save time by not writing CSS and not creating your own classes.
+You always have an option to override the styles that are provided by a framework, or even create your own classes on top of the existing ones.
+But this defeats the purpose of using frameworks in prototyping, which is to save time by not writing CSS and not creating your own classes.

 ## Enter Tailwind

 Tailwind is a CSS framework that takes a different approach.
 It provides you with a set of utility classes, which means that a class in Tailwind usually consists of a single CSS property with a specific value.
-Here are, for example, some flexbox styles that Tailwind has wrapped in classes:
+Here are, for example, some flexbox properties that Tailwind has wrapped in classes:

 ```css
 .flex {